old-malloc/libbme280/README.md

 </p>
 <p style="margin-bottom: 0cm; line-height: 100%">To compile the
-software, a project was created using the “Geany” IDE, available in the RaspiOS operating system, in which the three files were loaded.</p>
+software, a project was created using the “Geany” IDE, available in the RaspiOS operating system, in which this three files were loaded.</p>
 <p style="margin-bottom: 0cm; line-height: 100%"><br/>